ezrizhu/www/content/now.md

 ## What I'm playing

-* LETHAL COMPANYYY
 * CS2
 * Valorant
+* Overwatch 2

 (been super busy these days to even touch them)

 ## What I'm watching

-* Gabriel Dropout
-* Money Heist
+* New Amsterdam

 ---

-Updated Feb 1, 2024
+Updated Mar 22, 2024

 Part of the [/now page](https://nownownow.com/about) movement.